-currently awaiting re-appointment.
-When involving the present or future CENI in reform processes, it is paramount to transcend the 2013 organic law's concentration of this competence in the CENI vice presidency, and to involve not only the full bureau, but also the plenary and its permanent technical staff.
+In terms of the CENI's involvement in its own institutional reform, Article 25 of its organic law vests exclusive prerogative in "legal/legislative" affairs in the CENI vice president, a post currently awaiting reappointment.
+When involving the present or future CENI in reform processes, it is paramount to transcend the 2013 organic law's concentration of this prerogative in the CENI vice presidency, and to involve not only the full bureau, but also the plenary and its permanent technical staff.